ExpressScripts/sample-gateway-mock-apis/README.md

 Spring Cloud Gateway can be used to Mock APIs while still providing typical gateway proxying functionality.
 The ability to mock specific APIs can be extremely helpful during frontend or backend SDLC phases, when dependencies aren’t yet available.

 This service is built on top of [Spring Cloud Gateway](https://cloud.spring.io/spring-cloud-gateway/reference/html/).
-To mock endpoints, add property based configuration at [config-props]().
-Configuration can also be used to add proxy configuration if needed.
+To mock endpoints, add required properties in configuration.
+Configuration can also be used to add proxies, if needed.

   - **Technology stack**: Built on top of Spring Cloud Gateway (which provides proxying capabilities) to provide mock APIs.
 The current version is based on Java (JDK11).
     This service can be used independently in an ecosystem of services/REST APIs like a proxy/mock APIs.